hamidahoderinwale/odl-training-data/README.md

 ## Troubleshooting

+### Common Issues

-### Python Prisma Client Generation Fails
+**Python Prisma Client Generation Fails:**
-If you see `prisma-client-py: command not found` during setup:
+- If you see `prisma-client-py: command not found` during setup, this is expected
-- This is expected - the Python Prisma client is optional
-- Run `npm run db:generate` instead (generates Node.js client only)
+- The Python Prisma client is optional - run `npm run db:generate` instead
-- The web application works fine without the Python Prisma client
-- Python scripts can access the database directly via Prisma
+- The web application works fine without it; Python scripts access the database directly

-### Discovery Engine Not Finding Deals
+**Discovery Engine Not Finding Deals:**
 - **RSS feeds**: Should work immediately without API keys.
 Test with `python ingestion/monitor.py --source rss --days-back 1`
 - **Exa API**: Verify your `EXA_API_KEY` is set correctly in `.env` file
 - **Check logs**: Look at terminal output for error messages